jonathansick/blog.jonathansick.ca/_posts/tumblr/2010-03-26-the-climbing-constellations-move-in-semitones.md

 ---
 layout: post
-title: |-
-  The climbing constellations move in semitones;
-  And set behind the county line in the melody of gravitation.
+title: Quote from Hold Your Breath
 tags:
 - music
 ---
-The climbing constellations move in semitones;
+>The climbing constellations move in semitones;
-And set behind the county line in the melody of gravitation.—The Acorn, in “Hold Your Breath”
+>And set behind the county line in the melody of gravitation.

+&mdash;The Acorn, in “Hold Your Breath”